The Buzz

 Notes: citrus, woods, soft metallics, crumbled herbs, spices, musk and vanilla.

 The initial impression is aromatic, a bit iris-y and sweetly ambery.
-It is less fresh and herbal than one might have expected from the name of the fragrance and more constructed around the idea of the culturally-connoted distinguished trail for the gentleman playing on subtle woodsy and even subtler leathery undertones.
+It is less fresh and herbal than one might have expected from the name of the fragrance, and more constructed around the idea of the culturally-connoted distinguished trail for the gentleman as it plays on subtle woodsy and even subtler leathery undertones.
 I was expecting a verbena infusion, it is more of a verbena-tinged ambery men's cologne.
-The signature is classic with the twist that it is a warm ambery fougère rather than a cool, bracing one.
+The signature is classic, with the slight twist that it is a warm ambery fougère rather than a cool, bracing one.

 It evokes the type of toiletries one might find in the mahogany paneled bathroom of an exclusive British gentlemen's club...